 The artist asks us if maintaining can be as important as creating.

 Go backstage at the 1960 Democratic National Convention with photographer Gary Winogrand.

 This Cold War icon was much more than just a barrier between East and West.

 Spirituality and transcendence were important postwar themes expressed in Rothko's work.

-Lawrence captures the vitality of Harlem and highlights the advancements in medical care for and by people of color.
+Lawrence captures the vitality of Harlem and highlights the issues around access to medical care for people of color.

 A powerful accumulation of names is inscribed on slabs of reflective stone that cuts into the earth on the Mall.

 This sculpture, installed on the Yale campus during Vietnam War protests, was never meant to be permanent.